 Q: What is the warranty for post lamps?

-A: The lamp fixture, post and workmanship on the installations are warranted for one-year parts and labor.
+A: The lamp fixture, post and workmanship on the installations are warranted for one-year parts and labor, by the installer.
 Replacement light bulbs will be provided if they fail within 30 days from the date of installation.
 Additional warranties may apply on the fixture from the manufacturer.

 Q: How soon will the contractors call me?
 How soon will they install the system?